cotonne/ctf/windows.md

  - [SharpUp](https://github.com/GhostPack/SharpUp/): C# version of PowerUp
    = `.\SharpUp.exe audit` to get weak permissions
  - JAWS: PowerShell script for enumerating privilege escalation vectors written in PowerShell 2.0
- - SessionGopher: SessionGopher is a PowerShell tool that finds and decrypts saved session information for remote access tools.
-It extracts PuTTY, WinSCP, SuperPuTTY, FileZilla, and RDP saved session information
  - Watson: Watson is a .NET tool designed to enumerate missing KBs and suggest exploits for Privilege Escalation vulnerabilities.
- - LaZagne:	Tool used for retrieving passwords stored on a local machine from web browsers, chat tools, databases, Git, email, memory dumps, PHP, sysadmin tools, wireless network configurations, internal Windows password storage mechanisms, and more
  - Windows Exploit Suggester - Next Generation: WES-NG is a tool based on the output of Windows' systeminfo utility which provides the list of vulnerabilities the OS is vulnerable to, including any exploits for these vulnerabilities.
 Every Windows OS between Windows XP and Windows 10, including their Windows Server counterparts, is supported